simukti/sqldb-logger/README.md

 ## CONTRIBUTE

-If you found bug, typo, wrong test, idea, help with existing issue, or anything constructive.
+If you found a bug, typo, wrong test, idea, help with existing issue, or anything constructive.

 Don't hesitate to create an issue or pull request.